josephlewis/leastcostpath/README.md

       * Removed 'all' cost_function argument from create_slope_cs.
 -   version 1.4.1
       * Fixed create_stochastic_lcp when directional = FALSE.
 Now checks to ensure both Least Cost Paths are valid.
+-   version 1.5.1
+      * Implemented crop_cs.
+See function documentation for more information and usage

 Authors
 -------